UniversityOfHelsinkiCS/ipsutin/docs/DataStructures.md

 - `surveyId` (number): The ID of the survey associated with this result.
 - `optionLabel` (string): The label representing the selected option.
 - `isSelected` (Locales): The localized label indicating whether the option is selected.
 This will always be rendered if question.option.id is optionLabel.
 This is pretty much a Title for the results usually indicating or reminder that the option was selected.
 - `data` (object): The data structure containing result information. data.resultData contains all the more niche results for linked to a certain recommendation label.
 For full reference of the possible recommendationLabels check project specification, recommendationLabel type from the types.ts file or discuss with the client.
+You may also provide other data fields such as type or other survey specific stuff without the need for model migrations.

 ## Usage